MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

     }
     ```

+## Common tasks for push notifications

-## Handle a push notification while the app is in foreground
+### Handle a push notification while the app is in foreground

 App Center Push allows apps to intercept push notifications and react to them, e.g. to display an alert, as described in the App Center Push documentation above.
 In some cases, it is helpful to distinguish between push notifications received while the app is in the foreground or background, and handle them differently.
 The App Center SDK-provided callback is not enough in this case since the application's state will always be reported as `active`.